Stand out from the crowd

 If you have an academic degree that has not been accredited by the Institution, you may still apply to become a Graduate Member if the degree is recognised by one of the following three international Mutual Recognition Agreements:

-We’ll be able to advise on whether you'll need to take some further learning in order to satisfy our academic requirements for your chosen professional grade of membership.
+The Institution will be able to advise on whether you'll need to take some further learning in order to satisfy the academic requirements for your chosen professional grade of membership.

-Note: We operate a pro rata system for fees meaning that the amount payable will be determined by your application date.
+Note: The Institution operates a pro rata system for fees meaning that the amount payable will be determined by your application date.
 The pro rata rate fees can be found here.

 How to apply

 Note: You will need to provide a certified copy* of your degree certificate and the relevant payment along with your application form.
-Applicants requiring an academic assessment will need to provide certified copies of their academic transcripts.
+If you require an academic assessment you will need to provide certified copies of your academic transcripts.

 *A photocopy which has been signed by your employer or supporter stating it is a true copy.